omoju/omoju.github.io/_posts/2016-05-06-15+-years-of-learning-computational-intelligence.md

 ![Omoju and her son Roju, 2008]({{ site.url }}/images/15CompIntl/omojuRoju08.jpeg)

 Two years, turned into three, life happened and I found myself facing the dissolution of my marriage.
 There is nothing like a divorce, and the identity crisis that comes with it, that forces you to re-evaluate your life and who you are.
 I decided that if life was going to serve me lemons, then not only would I make lemonade, I was going to re-invent the lemonade market and take it global.
-I decided I was finally going to listen to my intuition, the small voice in my head, and go on to pursue a PhD in Computer Science Education, even thought I didn’t know if such a thing even existed.
-This was in 2009, *edtech* wasn’t a thing.
+I decided I was finally going to listen to my intuition, the small voice in my head, and go on to pursue a PhD in Computer Science Education, even though I didn’t know if such a thing existed.
+This was in 2009, edtech wasn’t a thing.

 The voice had been telling me to ask bigger questions like “why was I the only one I often saw in CS?,” “If you are going to do hiphopathy, and believe that African Americans ability to code-switch effortlessly could give you deeper insights into conceptual metaphors, shouldn’t you go get some African Americans into the field?” and so on.